« The Song of God—Volume 1, chapters 1-6

 “O Govinda, of what avail to us are a kingdom, happiness or even life itself when all those for whom we may desire them are now arrayed on this battlefield?
 O Madhusūdana, when teachers, fathers, sons, grandfathers, maternal uncles, fathers-in-law, grandsons, brothers-in-law and other relatives are ready to give up their lives and properties and are standing before me, why should I wish to kill them, even though they might otherwise kill me?
 O maintainer of all living entities, I am not prepared to fight with them even in exchange for the three worlds, let alone this earth.
 What pleasure will we derive from killing the sons of Dhṛtarāṣṭra?”

-a) Arjuna addresses Krsna as Govinda, expecting that he would satisfy his material senses by giving some easy solution for the problem.
+a) Arjuna addresses Kṛṣṇa as Govinda, expecting that He would satisfy his material senses by giving some easy solution to the problem.
 This illustrates the general tendency to use God as an order supplier.
-This, however is the wrong approach.
+This, however, is the wrong approach.
 When one tries to satisfy the senses of the Lord, instead of one’s own senses, then by His grace, all desires are satisfied.

 d) As a devotee of the Lord, Arjuna was prepared to forgive the wrongdoing of his cousins, but the Lord had already made a plan to kill all of them due to their offenses against the Pāṇḍavas.
 A devotee may not want to retaliate against a wrongdoer, but the Lord does not tolerate any mischief against His devotees.